GovindHede/Task_management_app/README.md

 is build on react.js

 ### Backend
- is builded on the python/Django  based
+ is builded on the python  based